labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step1.md

     # Rest of the class...
 ```

-The `types` class variable is used internally by the class for converting row data.
-Since it's an implementation detail and not intended to be part of the public interface, we should mark it as private.
+The `types` class variable is used inside the class to convert row data.
+For example, when we get data in a row, we use these types to convert the data into the correct format.
+Since this is just an implementation detail and not something that other parts of the code should directly interact with, we should mark it as private.

 ## Instructions:

-1. Open the `stock.py` file in the editor:
+1. First, we need to open the `stock.py` file in the editor.
+We can do this using the following command in the terminal.
+This command will open the file in the code editor.

    ```bash
    code /home/labex/project/stock.py
    ```

-2. Modify the `types` class variable to have a leading underscore, making it `_types`:
+2. Now, we are going to modify the `types` class variable.
+We add a leading underscore to it, making it `_types`.
+This change indicates that this variable is private and should not be accessed directly from outside the class.

    ```python
    class Stock: